grafana/explore-logs/docs/sources/patterns/_index.md

 ---
-description: Use Log patterns to detect and analyze different types of log lines.
+description: Use Log patterns to detect and analyze types of log lines.
 keywords:
   - Logs
   - Log Patterns